 Senior Living communities beginning a content strategy consider:

-- Assign roles to team members: To ensure your community doesn’t bite off more than it can chew when beginning a content program for its community, it will first need to assign the necessary roles for its content creation.
+- Assign roles to team members: To ensure your community doesn’t bite off more than it can chew when beginning a content program, it will first need to assign the necessary roles for its content creation.
 If your community only has the bandwidth to assign the writing, editing, and publishing responsibilities to one person, consider getting assistance from an outside agency or resource for help.
 Typically, your team will only need a dedicated writer and editor to kick off a content program, and that team can scale as production ramps up.

 Is your senior living community just beginning its content marketing strategy, or does your community consider itself a practicing pro?

 Content marketing is an incredibly effective way to engage with residents, but the customer path isn’t always linear.
-If your community is ever struggling with connecting the dots with its content program, or needs help, contact us.
+If your community is ever struggling with connecting the dots with its content program or needs help, contact us.
 Happy writing and engaging!